 Thelma Houston Biography

-With appearances from Tokyo to Las Vegas to London and beyond, Thelma continues to bring audiences to their feet with her dynamic, energetic show.
-This Diva logs over 200 performances annually and the singer/songwriter is enjoying every moment of her success.
-"I still feel a tremendous excitement about performing," states the upbeat songstress.
-"I have so many more things I want to do and I have NO plans to retire anytime soon."
+With appearances from Tokyo to Las Vegas to Paris, London and beyond, this Diva regularly brings audiences to their feet with her dynamic, captivating show—just this year wowing attendees of the official 2016 GRAMMY after party.
+The singer/songwriter is enjoying every moment of her success.
+"I still feel a tremendous excitement about performing," states the upbeat artist.
+"I have so many more projects I want to do, places I want to see and fans I want to reach that I have NO plans to retire anytime soon."

 For more information on Thelma, please contact